-- To pass or shoot for a field goal, the player may jump off a pivot foot, but neither foot may be returned to the floor before the ball is released from the hand(s). - While moving or dribbling: - To start a dribble, the pivot foot may not be lifted before the ball is released from the hand(s). - To pass or shoot for a field goal, the player may jump off a pivot foot and land on one foot or both feet simultaneously but, after that, neither foot may be returned to the floor before the ball is released from the hand(s). - While coming to a stop when neither foot is the pivot foot: - To start a dribble, neither foot may be lifted before the ball is released from the hand(s). - To pass or shoot for a field goal, one or both feet may be lifted but may not be returned to the floor before the ball is released from the hand(s).
+- To pass or shoot for a field goal, the player may jump off a pivot foot and land on one foot or both feet simultaneously.
+After that, one or both feet may be lifted from the floor but neither may be returned to the floor before the ball is released from the hand(s). - To start a dribble, the pivot foot may not be lifted before the ball is released from the hand(s). - While coming to a stop when neither foot is the pivot foot: - To start a dribble, neither foot may be lifted before the ball is released from the hand(s). - To pass or shoot for a field goal, one or both feet may be lifted but may not be returned to the floor before the ball is released from the hand(s).